 Neel persisted passionately with figurative painting throughout the post-war period, gaining recognition for her work from the 1960s onwards.
 The New York Review of Books observes how, in her later portraits, Neel was able to "unflinchingly depict the gamut of human vulnerabilities, emotions and attitudes."
 Her first retrospective was organized by the Whitney Museum of American Art in New York in 1974 when Neel was 74.
 As Peter Schjeldahl writes in The New Yorker, "Outlasting insult and condescension, a woman among competitive men, and a figurative artist in times agog for abstraction, she triumphed."

-Painter of Modern Life was shown at the Ateneum Art Museum (part of the Finnish National Gallery) in Helsinki and at the Gemeentemuseum in The Hague in 2016.
-After its presentation at the Fondation Vincent van Gogh, the exhibition will travel to the Deichtorhallen in Hamburg in October 2017.
-The exhibition is accompanied by a fully illustrated publication with texts by Jeremy Lewison and Susanna Pettersson.
+Painter of Modern Life was first shown at the Ateneum Art Museum (part of the Finnish National Gallery) in Helsinki before traveling to the Gemeentemuseum in The Hague in 2016, and the Fondation Vincent van Gogh in 2017.
+The exhibition opens at Deichtorhallen in Hamburg in October 2017.
+Painter of Modern Life is accompanied by a fully illustrated publication with texts by Jeremy Lewison and Susanna Pettersson.

-Curated by Hilton Als, winner of the 2017 Pulitzer Prize for Criticism, Alice Neel, Uptown was exhibited at David Zwirner in New York from February 23-April 22, and is on view at Victoria Miro in London through July 29.
+Curated by Hilton Als, winner of the 2017 Pulitzer Prize for Criticism, Alice Neel, Uptown was exhibited at David Zwirner in New York from February 23 – April 22, and was on view at Victoria Miro in London through July 29.